 Try to Stay Away From White Bread and White Flour

-Most pastry found in stores is created with the use of white flour – a product which could lead to minor issues with your digestive system if you eat too much of it.
-We suggest doing your best to stay away from white bread, as well as to minimize the number of white flour products you consume on a daily basis.
+Most pastry found in stores is created with the use of white flour – a product that could lead to minor issues with your digestive system if you eat too much of it.
+We suggest doing your best to stay away from white bread, as well as to minimize the number of white flour products you consume daily.
 Consider looking for products made with quinoa flour, brown rice flour, or other healthier types of flour that you can find with a quick web search.